cerebral-legacy/cerebral-website/app/markdown/chains.md

     error: [setError]
   })

-  // We return a chain where we use an action factory to
+  // We return a chain where we use an action factory, returning an async action, to
   // request the url.
 That is the first action.
 The second item
   // in the array are the outputs return [